Geography of Puerto Rico: Physical geography

-The archipelago of Puerto Rico is located between the Caribbean Sea and the North Atlantic ocean, east of the Dominican Republic and west of the Virgin Islands.
+The archipelago of Puerto Rico is located between the Caribbean Sea and the North Atlantic Ocean, east of the Hispaniola and west of the Virgin Islands.
 Located in the northeastern Caribbean Sea, Puerto Rico was key to the Spanish Empire since the early years of exploration, conquest and colonization of the New World.

 The topography of the main island is divided into three major regions: the mountainous region, which includes the Cordillera Central, the Sierra de Luquillo, and the Sierra de Cayey; the coastal plains; and the northern karst region.
 The Cordillera Central extends through the entire island, dividing it into the northern and southern regions.
 The mountain region accounts for approximately 60% of the land area.

-The archipelago of Culebra, located east of Puerto Rico, north of Vieques, and west of the Virgin Islands, is composed of the main island of Culebra and 28 uninhabited islets.
+The archipelago of Culebra, located east of Puerto Rico, north of Vieques, and west of the Virgin Islands, is composed of the island of Culebra and 28 uninhabited islets.
 Mainly mountainous, the island of Culebra possesses world-renowned beaches.

 Climate

 Located in the tropics, Puerto Rico enjoys an average temperature of 81 °F throughout the year.
 The seasons do not change very drastically.
 The temperature in the south is usually a few degrees higher than the north and temperatures in the central interior mountains are always cooler than the rest of the island.
-The highest temperature record was in the municipality of San German with 105 °F and the minimum registration is 39 °F in Aibonito.
+The highest temperature record was in the municipality of San Germán with 105 °F and the minimum registration is 39 °F in Aibonito.
 The dry season spans from December to April while the wet season coincides with the Atlantic hurricane season from May to November.

 Rivers and lakes

 Puerto Rico has lakes (none of them natural) and more than 50 rivers.
 Most of these rivers are born in the Cordillera Central, Puerto Rico's principal mountain range located across the center of the island.
 The rivers in the north of the island are bigger and with higher flow capacity than those of the south.
 The south is thus drier and hotter than the north.
 These rivers make up 60 watersheds throughout the island, where over 95% of the runoff goes back to sea.
+With a length of length of approximately 74 kilometres (46 mi) La Plata River is the longest, while Loíza is the largest by discharge volume with a hydrological basin of 289.9 sqmi.